trackagoat logotrackagoat/Docs

 Core concepts

-Understand how organizations, projects, creators, videos, campaigns, and goals fit together in trackagoat.
+Understand how organizations, projects, creators, accounts, videos, campaigns, and goals fit together in trackagoat.

 On this page